matthewlamdotjs/Chunx/README.md

         // Initialize subcomponent as a computed variable:
         //
-        // Chunx will automatically update computedVar 'paragraph' when
+        // Chunx will automatically re-calculate computedVar 'paragraph'
-        // 'myGreeting' re-rendering the subcomponent with new data computedVar('paragraph', ['myGreeting'],
+        // using the function provided when variable 'myGreeting' is changed. computedVar('paragraph', ['myGreeting'],
                 () => template(mySubcomponent, { myText: get('myGreeting') }));
     });